-In this trial of more than 750 women, HALAVEN was compared with other chemotherapies or hormone therapies commonly used to treat mBC.
-Although some women lived longer and some women did not live as long, women who were treated with HALAVEN lived an average of 13.2 months compared with women treated with other chemotherapy or hormone therapy, who lived an average of 10.6 months.
+In a clinical study of more than 750 women, HALAVEN was compared with other chemotherapies or hormone therapies commonly used to treat mBC.
+Although some women lived longer and some women did not live as long, women who were treated with HALAVEN lived, on average, 25% longer than those who received another chemotherapy or hormone treatment (13.2 months vs 10.6 months, respectively).

 In this study, 8 out of 10 women had breast cancer that had spread to other sites including their liver and/or lungs.

 WOMEN WHO RECEIVED HALAVEN LIVED, ON AVERAGE, 25% LONGER THAN WOMEN WHO RECEIVED OTHER CHEMOTHERAPY OR HORMONE THERAPY (13.2 months vs 10.6 months).